catseye/The-Dossier/article/Classic Computer Games.md

 ### Animals

+*   authors: Unknown
 *   genre: Guessing
-*   authors: Unknown
-*   auspices: Unknown
+*   date released: ca 1975

 _Animals_ is a classic "expert system" game.
 The computer asks you to think of an animal, and then asks you a series of yes/no questions in an attempt to